FEED A COLD

-Though often referred to as "Jewish penicillin," this remedy is used in practically every country and culture -- probably because there's some proof it actually lessens cold symptoms.
+Though often referred to as "Jewish penicillin," this remedy is used in practically every country and culture — probably because there are some studies that indicate it actually lessens cold symptoms.
 Commercially processed or takeout soup is okay but can't beat the homemade stuff.
 Make it with plenty of garlic and onions, which are anti-inflammatories and add another boost of health to the deliciousness.